CristalT/easy-shop/README.md

-# Bisonte Marroquineria (bisonte)
-## Official Site for Bisonte Marroquineria
+# Easy Shop
+## Simple and customizable e-commerce APP.

-Simple E-Shop for multiple purposes.
-Easely customizable and configurable.
+Simple and lightweight e-commerce application customizable and configurable for multiple little and middle business.

 ## Objective

-Providing a simple installable and configurable tool for online sales.
+Providing a simple and easy to use application for commerce that business that are looking to sell their products online giving to their customers an extra way to make their buys.

-## Payment Methods
+## Hottest Features

+- Easy to use
+- PWA integration
+- Fast and reliable
+- No register needed to buy
-- MercadoPago
+- MercadoPago integration

 ## Install the dependencies
 ```bash